 3rd Place - Roxanne Fawcett – “Under Outlaw Skies”

 Roxanne’s art is done in a quasi-representational style.
 She uses acrylic paint on canvas or paper.
-She plays with different media applied with brushes, pallet knives, fingers, squirt bottles, rollers, scrapers…whatever looks like it will make interesting texture.
+She plays with different media applied with brushes, pallet knives, fingers, squirt bottles, rollers, scrapers...whatever looks like it will make an interesting texture.

 She generally paints in series...exploring the potential of each thought, taking inspiration from the natural world.
 The evolution of an image or an idea, working from different perspectives and directions can lead to really exciting work.
 And, seeing a body of work evolve from one piece to the next is an adventure in and of itself!